10 Days in Bhutan from AU$11,888

 Yes.
 Everywhere we travel is good for electricity, although the supply can drop out for hours at a time.
 Charging camera batteries or a laptop each day is never a problem.

 Yes there is mobile networks at every place we stay on the tour.
 The networks do vary so roaming connections may vary also.
-We recommend a local sim-card for cheap internet access as hotel internet is often slow.
+We provide a local sim-card for cheap internet access because hotel internet is often slow.

 We take care of that for you too.
 Our ground team handle visa applications and you'll have an electronic confirmation of your visa before departing for Paro.